finance calculator

 How it works

-Each month’s share of interest is: interest for a given month = total interest × (month weight ÷ sum of 1..N).
-The first month gets the highest weight, the last month the lowest.
+Each month’s share of interest is computed as: interest for month k = total interest × (month weight ÷ S).
+The first month has the highest weight (N) and the last month the lowest (1).

-This means a large portion of total interest is paid in the early months, which reduces the amount of interest refunded if you pay off the loan early.
+Because early months have higher weights, a large portion of total interest is paid near the beginning of the loan, which reduces the amount of interest that can be refunded or avoided if you pay off early.

-We highlight the first- and last-month interest amounts so you can see how front-loaded the schedule is.
+We highlight the first- and last-month interest amounts so you can see how front-loaded the schedule is and compare it to a more level simple-interest pattern.

 When to use it